WHY ACTIVE SONAR?

 The Navy’s Assessment of Harm to Marine Life

-At the beginning of the SURTASS LFA sonar program, the Navy assembled a team of independent marine biologists that included:
+At the beginning of the SURTASS LFA sonar program, the Navy assembled a team of independent marine mammal biologists and acousticians that included:

-The Navy undertook a scientific research program lead by these scientists to look at the possible effects exposure to SURTASS LFA sonar might have on marine mammals, since they are more easy to observe at sea and because they rely on sound for a wide variety of critical functions (much as terrestrial animals use light).
-Since baleen whales use LF sound for communication and other functions, they were selected as indicator species for a 3-phase Scientific Research Program (SRP).
-Each phase of the SRP was conducted in a different ocean location (southern California, central California, and Hawaii waters) so that different types of baleen whales could be studied.
+The Navy undertook a scientific research program (SRP) lead by these scientists to study the possible effects that exposure to SURTASS LFA sonar transmissions might have on marine mammals, since they are more easy than sea turtles to observe at sea and because they rely on sound for a wide variety of critical functions (much as terrestrial animals use light).
+Since baleen whales use LF sound for communication and other functions, they were selected as indicator species for a 3-phase SRP.
+Each phase of the SRP was conducted in a different ocean location (southern California, central California, and Hawaii waters) and were permitted by the National Marine Fisheries Service (NMFS) to study LFA sonar’s potential to effect different species of baleen whales.

 The four species of baleen whales studied in the Navy’s SRP were: